qwikifiers/qwik-ui/packages/kit-headless/src/components/carousel/actionable.md

 - Highlight the entire tab list when a tab receives focus
 - Ensure focus indicators are visible in high contrast mode
 - Place the rotation control as the first element in the Tab sequence inside the carousel

-## 7. Provide screen reader announcements

-- Announce slide changes when auto-rotation is off
-- Disable announcements when auto-rotation is on
-- Ensure rotation control label changes to match the action it will perform (e.g., "Stop slide rotation" or "Start slide rotation")